junjhon12/skillsbuild/watsonx/watsonx-lab.md

 # Part 2: Explore prompt results in another format

-In this task, you will use the Prompt Lab to generate a simple JSON file, experimenting with different models to see how they handle structured output.
-While some models excel in generating natural language text, others are better suited for producing valid JSON outputs.
-Additionally, you will explore the use of Stop sequences to control the model's output and prevent unwanted text generation.
+In this task, you will use the Prompt Lab to generate a simple list, Additionally, you will explore the use of Stop sequences to control the model's output and prevent unwanted text generation.

 **Note:** If you do not see the models used in this task in the Prompt Lab, refer to the [Foundation model lifecycle](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/fm-model-lifecycle.html?context=wx) topic to find the recommended alternative model.